|AT A GLANCE||PRICING||HEADLINE|

 Nolah is a softer all-foam bed that’s extremely comfortable and is most ideal for strict side sleepers.
 It’s comprised of three layers of foam, including a top layer that feels somewhat like memory foam, but without a quicksand feeling that you may have experienced with older memory foam beds.

 Nolah is also a fantastic value.
 The MSRP might float around $1,000 for a queen size, but after discount it typically sells for around $900.
-You can go to Nolah’s website to see their current deals, which tend to be in the $100 range.
+You can check the green discount box above for current deals, which tend to be in the $100-$135 range.

 Nolah is made in the USA and comes with a 15-year warranty.
 Like most bed-in-a-box mattress companies, it also offers free shipping and returns, plus a 120-night risk-free trial period (that’s about 20 days longer than the policy of most brands).
 Nolah is not a mattress for heavy individuals, but if you have a medium or petite frame, it should do just fine.